-1) The number one best habit to reduce stress and ensure success: get enough sleep.
+- The number one best habit to reduce stress and ensure success: get enough sleep.
 Adults, teens, and children could all benefit from looking at an earlier bed time.
 You don’t have to tell a parent this, but studies show that children who lack sleep are significantly more emotional and lack focus.

-8) Exercise!
-For most kids and teens, exercise is part of the curriculum.
+- Exercise!
+For most kids under 10, exercise is part of the school curriculum.
 Walking is part of the day for many students.
 If not, make a little time for physical activity!

-9) Cuddling with a pet or family member is an easy way to destress.
-Don’t let prickly teens get away without a bedtime hug!
-Even if they act like they don’t want it, these teens often need a hug the most.
+- Cuddling with a pet or family member is an easy way to destress.
+Don’t let prickly kids get away without a bedtime hug!
+Even if they act like they don’t want it, these kids often need a hug the most.

-10) Practice smiling.
+- Practice smiling.
 Laughing, telling jokes, making silly faces or watching a funny cartoon can rescue even the most stressful day.
-Make sure your serious, busy teen has time for some fun.
-And be sure to let your younger students have some down time for playing around and silly fun.
+Make sure your busy child has time for some fun.
+It’s one of the best ways to help a child with anxiety about school!

 - Praise others.
 Often during dinner we share a “Best of the Day.”
 Sometimes I like to shift this to a “Compliment Others” moment.
 It’s nice to take the focus off self and celebrate others.
 Gratitude for others’ strengths is an easy way to minimize stress.

 - Don’t procrastinate.
 Start to destress today.
 Don’t wait until you get a little more time or energy to revamp some of those everyday habits!
 Do it today and reap the benefits all year long.